everapihq/ipbase-js/README.md

 <img src="https://app.ipbase.com/img/logo/ipbase.png" width="300"/>
 </p>

-# ipbase-js: JS Currency Converter
+# ipbase-js: Geolocation API for JavaScript

 This package is a JavaScript wrapper for [ipbase.com] that aims to make the usage of the API as easy as possible in your project.